mahnazzzz/DBWithHashmap-basedIndex-/README.md

-# What does this program do and not to do?
+# What does this program wil do and not do?
 The program creates a hash map with a size that the user enters and stores it in a .bin file and do not serialize and deserialize.

 # Reference